centreon/centreon-archived/doc/en/administration_guide/poller/wizard_add_poller.rst

 Otherwise, if you want to link the poller to an existing Centreon Remote Server, select one from the list.
 Then click **Apply**:

 .. note::
-    If you want to change the direction of the flow between the Centreon Central Server and the poller, check the **Advanced: reverse Centreon
-    Broker communication flow** checkbox.
+    If you want to change the direction of the flow between the Centreon Server (or the Remote Server and the Poller, check the **Advanced: reverse Centreon Broker communication flow** checkbox.
+In this case, it will be necessary to export the configuration of the collector as well as the server to which it will be attached.

 In a few seconds the wizard will configure your new server.